A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: Simulation study

 Again, when the true marginal density ratios are used, the empirical sizes are close to the nominal level $\alpha=0.05$ as expected.
-When the probability weights are estimated, the type I error is well controlled for a wide range of tuning parameter values, indicating good robustness of validity.
-The plot of out-of-sample marginal classification error (MCE) suggests that in practice one can choose the tuning parameter value near the elbow of the error plot.
-Under the alternative hypotheses, the power is maximized at tuning parameter values corresponding to the smallest estimation error in $\hat V$, which can also be chosen using its out-of-sample classification error plot (not shown in the plots).
+When the marginal density ratios are estimated, the type I error is well controlled for a wide range of tuning parameter values, indicating good robustness of validity.
+The plot of out-of-sample marginal cross entropy error suggests that in practice one can choose the tuning parameter value near the elbow of the error plot.
+Under the alternative hypotheses, the power is maximized at tuning parameter values corresponding to the smallest estimation error in $\hat v$, which can also be chosen using its out-of-sample cross entropy error plot (not shown in the plots).
+Practically one can also use separate tuning parameters for the marginal classification and joint classification.